Vandalism posing as art?

 New York City used to have a terrible problem with graffiti in its subways.
 Then in the mid-1980s a new subway director named David Gunn decided he was going to stop graffiti on trains.

-He started with the number 7 train that connects Queens to midtown Manhattan.
+He started with the number 7 train connecting Queens to midtown Manhattan.
 On stainless steel cars his team cleaned off the graffiti with solvents.
 On painted cars, the team painted over the graffiti as soon as they appeared.
 At the train yard on 135th Street in Harlem, an anti-graffiti team waited for the graffiti vandals to finish their destruction each night.

 Mr Gunn said: “Then we'd walk over with rollers and paint it over.
 The kids would be in tears, but we'd just be going up and down, up and down.
 It was a message to them.
 If you want to spend three nights of your time vandalizing a train, fine.
 But it's never going to see the light of day.”